-The hotel is somewhat small with only 120 rooms, and this lends to the feeling you’re at a boutique hotel as opposed to some outpost of a mega-chain.
+The hotel is somewhat small with only 120 rooms, and this lends to the feeling that you’re at a boutique hotel as opposed to some outpost of a mega-chain.

-The hotel boasts a pet program, which means not only can your four-legged friend be a guest of The Hermitage, but your pet can enjoy perks like turndown service featuring beds and a bowl of treats.
+The hotel boasts a pet program, which means not only can your four-legged friend be a guest of The Hermitage, but your pet can also enjoy perks like turndown service featuring beds and a bowl of treats.

-In the on-site shop, Rachel’s Boutique, you’ll find a great selection of unique local products, gifts and items like toiletries.
-You can also arrange to have a gift basket put together or if you’re hosting or attending a wedding or special event there are plenty of items to cater to your needs as well.
+In the on-site shop, Rachel’s Boutique, you’ll find a great selection of unique local products, gifts, and items like toiletries.
+You can also arrange to have a gift basket put together, or if you’re hosting or attending a wedding or special event, there are plenty of items to cater to your needs as well.